March: Received the first donation of a farm to PCCF

-Founded in 2001, the Pickaway County Community Foundation (PCCF) is an organization that administers over 80 separately established funds with over $11 million in total assets.
-At PCCF, we lend momentum, provide leadership and increase leadership and resources for a wide variety of programs and efforts.
+At PCCF, we lend momentum, provide opportunities and increase leadership and resources for a wide variety of programs and efforts.
 We do this primarily through grants that serve to reinforce, initiate and provide support for volunteer-based organizations, local charities, government agencies and communities at large.
-Among our many assets are scholarships, funds devoted to supporting Pickaway County recreational areas and the arts, homeless veterans assistance, charitable program support, organizational funding grants, and a highly successful leadership training program within the Pickaway Competitiveness Network (PCN).
+Among our many assets are scholarships, funds devoted to supporting Pickaway County recreational areas and the arts, homeless veteran’s assistance, charitable program support, organizational funding grants, and a highly successful leadership training program.

 Community foundations are tax-exempt charitable organizations created by the people to benefit that particular community.
 They serve a vital role as an enabler of good works – encouraging individuals, families, organizations and companies to fund community activities in areas where donors live and work.